gottacatchenall/ms_false_negatives/README.md

 $p_{ij}$.
 When these are considered with uncertainty, it is usually model-uncertainty, e.g. the variance in the interaction probability prediction across several cross-validation folds, where the data is split into training and test sets several times.
-The method we introduce adjusts the value of a model's predictions to produce a distribution of interaction probabilities, which are adjusted by a given false-negative-rate $p_{fn}$ and false-positive-rate
-$p_{fp}$ (outlined in figure @fig:resampling_concept).
-We describe first how to sample from this distribution of adjusted interaction probabilities via simulation, and show that this distribution can be well-approximated analytically.
+The method we introduce adjusts the value of a model's predictions to produce a distribution of interaction probabilities corrected by a given false-negative-rate $p_{fn}$ and false-positive-rate $p_{fp}$ (outlined in figure @fig:resampling_concept).
+First we describe how to sample from this distribution of adjusted interaction probabilities via simulation, and show that this distribution can be well-approximated analytically.

 ![(a) The process for estimating the false-negative-rate (FNR) for an interaction dataset consisting of $N$ total observed interactions. (b) The